acidicoala/Koaloader/README.md

 # 🐨 Koaloader 📥

-A collections of DLLs that use search order hijacking to automatically inject specified DLLs.
+A collection of DLLs that use search order hijacking to automatically inject specified DLLs.

 ## 🚀 Usage